Multi-frequency analysis of the ALMA and VLA high resolution continuum observations of the substructured disc around CI Tau. Preference for sub-mm-sized low-porosity amorphous carbon grains: Data and model comparison

 Similarly, \autoref{fig:A11} displays the spectral index radial profiles extracted as is \autoref{sec:3.2} in violet (for $\alpha_{\rm B7-B6}$), purple (for $\alpha_{\rm B6-B3}$), and yellow (for $\alpha_{\rm B3-Ka}$).
 Their uncertainties were obtained propagating those on the azimuthally averaged surface brightness radial profiles and include the absolute flux density calibration error.
 The median and $1\sigma$ spread of our model spectral indices (defined as for the surface brightness radial profile posteriors above) are shown as black dashed lines and shaded areas of the same colour.
 Models and observations are in remarkable agreement, with the exception of the $\alpha_{\rm B7-B6}$ profiles.
 This is because the model surface brightness radial profile slightly overestimates (underestimates) the observed ALMA Band~6 (7) one by $\approx 10\%$ ($5\%$).
 Increasing the absolute flux calibration uncertainty does not improve the agreement between models and data.

 To further investigate the origins of this discrepancy, we performed a low resolution fit with an additional free parameter: a brightness scale factor for the $1.3\,{\rm mm}$ data that can be interpreted as a flux calibration offset.
-We adopted this additional degree of freedom only for the ALMA Band 6 surface brightness radial profile because, as discussed in \autoref{sec:app1}, its flux calibration uncertainty is the largest among our data due to the light curve variability of the LB flux calibrator.
-Although, by construction, this scale factor is allowed to be different at each radius, as long as the VLA Ka~Band surface brightness radial profile is detected with ${\rm SNR}>5$, its posterior distributions are similar at all the radii, its median is radially constant, and perfectly matches the flux density offset between the two EBs of our Band~6 LB data (1.128).
-This suggests that LB0 (rather than LB1, see \autoref{sec:app1}) should be used as reference EB when setting the Band~6 LB flux scale.
-This conclusion is also in line with the recently-published SMA photometry of CI~Tau \citep{Chung2024}.
+We adopted this additional degree of freedom only for the ALMA Band~6 surface brightness radial profile because, as discussed in \autoref{sec:app1}, its flux calibration uncertainty is the largest among our data due to the light curve variability of the LB flux calibrator.
+Although, by construction, this scale factor is allowed to be different at each radius, its posterior distributions are similar at all the radii as long as the VLA Ka~band surface brightness radial profile is detected with ${\rm S/N}>5$.
+In particular, its median is radially constant, and it perfectly matches the flux density offset between the two EBs of our Band~6 LB data (1.128).
+This suggests that LB0 (rather than LB1; see \autoref{sec:app1}) should be used as a reference EB when setting the Band~6 LB flux scale.
+This conclusion is also in line with the recently published SMA photometry of CI~Tau \citep{Chung2024}.
 We also re-ran our fitting procedure after re-scaling our Band~6 surface brightness radial profile by the flux density offset determined in the previous step.
 Our results show that, in this case, the quality of the fit improves and the mismatch between $\alpha_{\rm B7-B6}$ and our models completely vanishes.
 The marginalised posterior distributions of the four fitted parameters are perfectly consistent with those shown in \autoref{fig:4}.